David Byrne

-David Byrne (/bɜrn/; born 14 May 1952) is a Scottish-American singer, songwriter, musician, record producer, actor, writer, music theorist, visual artist, and filmmaker.
+David Byrne (/bɜrn/; born May 14, 1952) is an American musician, writer, visual artist, and filmmaker.
 He was a founding member, principal songwriter, lead singer, and guitarist of the American new wave band Talking Heads.

 Byrne has released solo recordings and worked with various media including film, photography, opera, fiction, and non-fiction.
-He has received an Academy Award, a Grammy Award, a Tony Award, and a Golden Globe Award, and he is an inductee to the Rock and Roll Hall of Fame as part of Talking Heads.
+He has received an Academy Award, a Grammy Award, a Special Tony Award, and a Golden Globe Award, and he is an inductee to the Rock and Roll Hall of Fame as part of Talking Heads.

-Early life
+Early life and education

-David Byrne was born on 14 May 1952 in Dumbarton, Dunbartonshire, Scotland, the elder of two children born to Tom (from Lambhill, Glasgow) and Emma Byrne.
-Byrne's father was Catholic and his mother Presbyterian.
+David Byrne was born on May 14, 1952, in Dumbarton, Dunbartonshire, Scotland, the elder of two children born to Tom (from Lambhill, Glasgow) and Emma Byrne.
+Byrne's mother was Presbyterian and his father Catholic.
 Two years after his birth, the family moved to Canada, settling in Hamilton, Ontario.
-The family left Scotland in part because there were few jobs requiring his father's engineering skills and in part because of the tensions in the extended family caused by his parents' mixed marriage.
-When Byrne was eight or nine years old they moved to the United States, making their home in Arbutus, Maryland.
-His father worked as an electronics engineer at Westinghouse Electric Corporation.
-His mother later became a teacher.
+The family left Scotland in part because there were few jobs requiring his father's engineering skills and in part because of the tensions in the extended family caused by his parents' interfaith marriage.
+When Byrne was eight or nine years old they moved to Arbutus, Maryland, in the United States, where his father worked as an electronics engineer at Westinghouse Electric Corporation and his mother later became a teacher.
 Byrne stated that he initially grew up speaking with a Scottish accent but adopted an American one in order to fit in at school.
 He later recalled "I felt like a bit of an outsider.
 But then I realized the world was made up of people who were all different.
-But we’re all here."
+But we're all here."

 Before high school, Byrne already knew how to play the guitar, accordion, and violin.
 He was rejected from his middle school's choir because they said he was "off-key and too withdrawn".
 From a young age, he had a strong interest in music.
 His parents say that he would constantly play his phonograph from age three and he learned how to play the harmonica at age five.
 His father used his electrical engineering skills to modify a reel-to-reel tape recorder so that Byrne could make multitrack recordings.

+Byrne graduated from Lansdowne High School in southwest Baltimore County, Maryland.
+He attended the Rhode Island School of Design (RISD) in Providence, Rhode Island, during the 1970–71 term and the Maryland Institute College of Art in Baltimore during the 1971–72 term before dropping out.